open-mmlab/mmagic/docs/en/migration/10_amp.md

 </thead>
 </table>

-To avoid user modifications to the configuration file, MMGeneration provides the `--amp` option in `train.py`, which allows the user to start AMP training without modifying the configuration file.
+To avoid user modifications to the configuration file, MMEditing provides the `--amp` option in `train.py`, which allows the user to start AMP training without modifying the configuration file.
 Users can start AMP training by following command:

 ```bash